circularsquare/circularsquare.github.io/pages/nix/places.md

 tellah: vast desert. lizard and sandshrew people live here. they are very religious and worship the sun. not too much going on here.

-lakta: where i was born. extremely tall forests covered in mist. tree squirrel people inhabit the canopy, and some humans and cat people on the bottom who hunt.
+lakta: extremely tall forests covered in mist. tree squirrel people inhabit the canopy, and some humans and cat people on the bottom who hunt.

 kong: bird city, but much smaller and nicer than corcoros. there are a lot of puffins and turtles.